Aryacode20/AI---Interview-Trainer-/README.md

 🌟 Results

-✅ Created a working chatbot that simulates interviews ✅ Successfully deployed on IBM Watsonx platform
+✅ Created a working chatbot that simulates interviews

+✅ Successfully deployed on IBM Watsonx platform

 ✅ Gave accurate, role-based questions and feedback

 ✅ Used by students for mock interviews

 ✅ Ready for future upgrades like voice and emotion analysis

-🔗 Demo Images Attached for your reference :